algobulls/algobulls_help_site/docs/member/Settings/general-settings.md

 `Avatar` - Clicking 'Change Avatar' button  will help you to add/change your profile picture.

-`E-mail` - You relationship manager or an AlgoBulls representative will contact you over email/phone.
+`E-mail` - Your relationship manager or an AlgoBulls representative will contact you over email/phone.

 `Phone Number` - This will display the phone number you have signed up with.
 This field cannot be changed.